Sport New Zealand Logo

 Balanced Female Health

-In this Q&A video, Sport Development Consultant Kelly Curr talks to Neuroscience Trainer Kathryn Berkett to unpack the topic of resilience in sports, and how sport can be such a great place for young people to build mental health and mental strength.
+In this Q&A video, Sport Development Consultant Kelly Curr talks to Neuroscience Trainer Kathryn Berkett to unpack the topic of resilience in sport and education, building resilience in children, and how youth sport can be such a great place for young people to develop positive mental health, mental toughness, and mental strength.

-• What is resilience and how can we build resilient people?
+• The term ‘resilience’: what is it?
+And how can we build resilient people?

 What is Resilience?

-Building mental resilience takes practice.
-But by developing our own resilience, we can enhance our ability to tolerate and manage stress, stay calm during adverse situations or traumatic events, and typically respond to challenges in a positive manner.
+Just like improving our fitness or physical resilience, building mental and emotional resilience takes practice.
+But when we develop resilience, we can enhance our ability to tolerate and manage stress, stay calm during adverse situations or traumatic events, and typically respond to challenges in a positive manner.
+Thus, building resilience isn’t just important for elite athletes; it is invaluable for all of us.

-As you will be aware, when children reach puberty, their bodies undergo a rapid flurry of physiological changes.
+As you will be aware, when young people reach puberty, their bodies undergo a rapid flurry of physiological changes.
 These changes are triggered and then sustained by different hormones.
-At a very deep biological level, these changes are the human body preparing itself to be capable of reproducing.
+At a very deep biological level, they are the human body preparing itself to be capable of reproducing.

-And when we upgrade anything (like renovating a house, or upgrading a computer, etc.) there are very likely to be glitches.
-So, while adolescents’ brains are ‘upgrading’, sometimes they can glitch or get shut down; we can see changes in mood and concurrent emotional consequences, changes in behaviour, changes in decision making, and changes in their ability to cope with pressure and stress.
+And when we upgrade anything (like renovating a house, or upgrading a computer) there are likely to be glitches.
+So, while adolescents’ brains are ‘upgrading’, sometimes they can glitch or get shut down; we can see changes in various psychological and mental processes, reflected in things like mood and concurrent emotional consequences, changes in behaviour, changes in decision making, changes in their ability to cope with pressure and stress, and maybe even mental health issues.

 One key area which Kathryn highlights is the impact of hormones on some parts of the brain.